-A continuous delivery practice, which allows you to release new features only to a group of users and invisible to others.
-The Dark Launch enables the team to understand the real life impact of new features, which may be unexpected for users in the sense that no users asked for them.
-These type of release allows the team to only expose a part of the user population to the new feature and carefully observe and measure the user interaction.
+Dark Launches are a continuous delivery practice, which releases new features to a subset of your end-users and then capture their behaviors and feedback.
+They enable the team to understand the real-life impact of these new features, which may be unexpected for users in the sense that no users asked for them.
 It is one of the last steps for validating a product/market fit for new features.
 Rather than launch the features to your entire group of users at once, this method allows you to test the waters to make sure your application works as planned before you go live.